 In order to offer as many subjects as possible at all these levels and to make efficient use of resources local educational institutions have joined together in a group or consortium.
-The Paisley Consortium consists of St. Andrew's Academy, Castlehead High School, Gleniffer High School, Paisley Grammar and West College Scotland.
+This Consortium consists of the 11 secondary schools in Renfrewshire and West College Scotland.
 Every student has a base school offering a selection of core subjects.
 For other subjects, particularly where numbers are small, attendance at another establishment may be required with bus passes provided as necessary.
 To minimise the movement between schools and college co-ordinated timetabling arrangements have been made.

-The full range of courses available in St. Andrew's Academy and in the Paisley consortium this session is shown in the Upper School Course Choice Sheet.
+The full range of courses available in St. Andrew's Academy this session is shown in the Upper School Course Choice Sheet.
 The range of courses and the subjects available is likely to vary from year to year.